writetome51/batch-to-page-translator/README.md

-# Batchinator
+# BatchCalculator

 A TypeScript/JavaScript class intended to help a separate Paginator class paginate
 data that can only be stored in memory one batch at-a-time, because each batch is
 taken from a much bigger data set that can't be completely fetched all at once.
-A batch is defined as the total number of items the Paginator can handle at once.
+A batch is defined as the amount of data the Paginator can handle at once.

 An example: if the user is clicking thru pagination controls and clicks to page 10,
 it's this class' job to figure out which batch page 10 is in and tell the Paginator